 This movie is everything Batman v.
 Superman should have been.
-Also, by the way, the reason Iron Man lost and Cap one, isn’t because the Russo brothers value personal freedom over national security.
+Also, by the way, the reason Iron Man lost and Cap won isn’t because the Russo Brothers value personal freedom over national security.
 They were making commentary on how reactionary measures, based on fear, will always fall short.
 Whereas careful consideration based on core values are stronger and cannot be shaken.

 Best: I can do this all day.

 Worst: The plot of the other Winter Soldiers, that was built up to be terrifying, then dropped immediately.

 One of the most fleshed out villains in the entire MCU, in an amazingly artistic film, surrounding one of the best heroes in Marvel.
 This movie has made huge strides in African-American centralization and normalization in Hollywood, and it deserves every bit of praise it has received.